Laboratory identification and count of particulate contaminants

 Industrial sector :

-– Metal particles: From wear and tear on machinery, important in the mechanical industries.
+– Metal particles: from wear and tear on machinery, important in the mechanical industries.

-– Dust and debris: From materials processing, affecting the finish of products.
+– Dust and debris: from materials processing, affecting the finish of products.

-– Combustion particles: Derived from combustion processes, typical in welding operations.
+– Combustion particles: derived from combustion processes, typical in welding operations.

-– Chemical particles: Residues of manufacturing chemicals, requiring control to avoid contamination.
+– Chemical particles: residues of manufacturing chemicals, requiring control to avoid contamination.

 – Inert particles: Dust and other residues that can cause cross-contamination between products.